Dual AGNs: Precursors of Binary Supermassive Black Hole Formation and Mergers: Abstract

 \section{Abstract}

 The presence of dual active galactic nuclei (AGN) on scales of a few tens of kpc can be used to study merger-induced accretion on supermassive black holes (SMBHs) and offer insights about SMBH mergers, using dual AGNs as merger precursors.
-In this study, we use the {\sc Romulus25} cosmological simulation to investigate the properties and evolution of dual AGNs.
-We first analyze the properties of AGNs ($L_{bol} > 10^{43} \rm erg/s$) and their neighboring SMBHs (any SMBHs closer than 30 pkpc to an AGN) at $z \leq 2$.
+This study uses the {\sc Romulus25} cosmological simulation to investigate the properties and evolution of dual AGNs.
+We first analyze the properties of AGNs ($L_{bol} > 10^{43} \rm $ erg s$^{-1}$) and their neighboring SMBHs (any SMBHs closer than 30 pkpc to an AGN) at $z \leq 2$.
 This is our underlying population.
-Subsequently, we applied the luminosity threshold of $L_{bol} > 10^{43} erg/s$ to the neighboring SMBHs thereby identifying dual and multiple AGNs in our simulation.
-We examined the properties and statistics of dual AGNs in comparison to single AGNs.
+We then applied the luminosity threshold of $L_{bol} > 10^{43} $ erg s$^{-1}$ to the neighboring SMBHs thereby identifying dual and multiple AGNs.
 Our findings indicate an increase in the number of both single and dual AGNs from lower to higher redshifts.
+We also find that the number of dual AGNs with separations of 0.5-4 kpc is twice the number of duals with separations of 4-30 kpc.
 All dual AGNs in our sample resulted from major mergers.
-Compared with the single AGN population, duals are characterized by a lower black hole to halo mass ratio.
+Compared to single AGNs, duals have a lower black hole-to-halo mass ratio.
 We found that the properties of dual AGN host halos, including halo mass, stellar mass, star formation rate (SFR), and gas mass, are generally consistent with those of single AGN halos, albeit tending towards the higher end of their respective property ranges.
 Our analysis uncovered a diverse array of evolutionary patterns among dual AGNs, including rapidly evolving systems, slower ones, and instances where SMBH mergers are ineffective.

 \keywords{ active galaxies - active galactic nuclei - black hole physics - computational methods}